 Tires are much safer today than they were a few years ago.
 However, worn out tires and under inflated tires are a major cause of motor vehicle accidents.
 Faulty suspensions and improperly aligned suspensions may result in uneven tires and ultimately lead to an accident.

 If a car is traveling at a high speed and the suspension system malfunctions, it can cause a major accident no matter how experienced the driver is.
 In order to prevent accidents caused by mechanical failures, it is important for the driver to take preventive steps.
 Drivers should maintain their vehicles well and have the equipment and components tested from trained personnel at regular intervals.

 A large percentage of car accidents occur at night compared to the day time, because of low visibility when drivers must depend on lights to be able to see.
 If the car has broken or dim headlights, brake lights, or taillights, then it can become extremely difficult for the motorist to see and for the other drivers to spot them.
 Inspect all lights regularly so as to make sure they are in perfect working order.

 Driving in rain and snow can be extremely difficult and you need good quality and properly functioning wipers for safe driving.
 If the car’s wipers malfunction when you are driving in a snow storm or rain, you will immediately lose visibility.

 Chicago Car Accident Attorney

 If you have been injured in a car accident caused by mechanical failure, you may be able to file a claim against the company responsible for the design and manufacture of the car.
-For free legal advice regarding your personal injury claim, contact a Chicago product liability attorney at Willens Injury Law Offices by calling (312) 957-4166.
+For free legal advice regarding your personal injury claim, contact a Chicago product liability attorney at Willens & Baez by calling (312) 957-4166.